Skinz3/Nova.Compiler/Readme.md

 # What is Nova

 > Nova is a cross plateform programming language.
-Nova compiler is written in C# .NET and virtual machine is written in C++ (ISO 17).
+Nova compiler is written in C# .NET (Core is the goal) and virtual machine is written in C++ (ISO 17).

   ###### Paradigms: